 - Nursing station

-- 8 private rooms (5 single-bed, 3 double-bed) that can be used for outpatient or inpatient studies.
+- 3 private rooms that can be used for outpatient or inpatient studies.
 These are general-purpose rooms that can be used for examination, specialized procedures (e.g., intravenous glucose tolerance test) or interviews.
-All rooms have private restrooms and all but one have a private shower.

 - Administrative offices